usnistgov/SDNist/README.md

 Requirements:  [Python >=3.6](https://www.python.org/downloads/)

-The SDNist source code is hosted on Github and data tables will be downloaded as needed from the [NIST Data Repository](https://data.nist.gov/od/id/mds2-2515).
+The SDNist source code is hosted on Github and all the data tables will be downloaded from the [SDNist Github Releases](https://github.com/usnistgov/SDNist/releases).
-Alternatively, the data can be downloaded as part of [SDNist Release 1.2.0](https://github.com/usnistgov/SDNist/releases/tag/v1.2.0)
+Alternatively, the data can be manually downloaded as part of the latest release [SDNist Release 1.2.0](https://github.com/usnistgov/SDNist/releases/tag/v1.2.0)

+* Data Download Notes:
+  * SDNist does not just download specific dataset instead it downloads all the available datasets that are provided by the library.
+  * If data is manually downloaded, copy the contents inside the 'data' directory from the extracted zip file to your data root directory.
+  * Default root data directory of SDNist is `<your-current-working-directory>/data`.
+Current working directory is the directory in which the user runs SDNist library through console/terminal, or the directory that contains your python or ipython files that imports SDNist library.

 - Install via `pip` from [PyPi](https://pypi.org/) directory:

 ```